 Phyllis Zagano, Ph.D., senior research associate-in-residence in the Department of Religion at Hofstra University, joined us for a discussion on “Joseph and Silence,” providing the audience with a deeper understanding of the significance of his silence.
 Then, Matthew Lewis Sutton, Ph.D., associate professor in the Department of Theology and Religious Studies at St. John’s University, brought us through “Joseph and Prayer” from the perspective of a father.

-For books and films recommended by both speakers, please click here.
+For books recommended by both speakers, please click here.

 On April 10, 2021, Marlene Watkins, Foundress of the first Lourdes Hospitality of the Americas, Our Lady of Lourdes Hospitality North American Volunteers, presented "A Lourdes Pilgrimage: Prayer, Penance and Procession.”
 Since 1858, over one hundred million people have made the journey to Lourdes, France.
 Why?
 Discover the value of pilgrimage, the timeless gospel message of Lourdes, and the relevance to us today.